snakehaihai/Extroperceptive_sensor_calibration/README.md

 Do not use sudo apt get way to get library as MRPT is heavy gcc-version depended.
 Do not download mrpt_bridge as it still has bugs in converting timestamp.
 Build MRPT 1.5 on your own PC.
-(Frankly speaking MRPT is one of the most buggy platform with better math integration.
+(Frankly speaking MRPT is one of the most buggy platform with better multi domain math integration.
 If you have MRPT related problem.
 Please open an issue there.
 Usually takes 2 to 6 month b4 any 1 will reply you)

 git clone https://github.com/MRPT/mrpt/tree/mrpt-1.5